In fact, 89% of those adults polled, are "very" or "somewhat" concerned about advertiser's using kids' personal data to market to them.

 · Restricting cloud services such as Google from using students' email, online searches, and Web histories to build profiles of personal data and demographics over time (70%)

-3. Thirty percent of parents don't know anything about how their schools currently collect, use, store, and destroy students' data, including social security numbers, grades, and behavior and attendance records.
+3. Thirty percent of parents don't know anything about how their schools currently collect, use, store, and destroy students' data, including social security numbers, grades, and behavior and attendance records.4.
+Very few voters believe the argument that tighter regulations will stifle innovation, increase costs, or be overly burdensome.

 In late 2013, we launched a School Privacy Zone campaign to engage edtech industry leaders, educators, policymakers, parents, and other stakeholders to develop safeguards for students' personal information.
 On February 24, Common Sense Media will convene a national summit in Washington, D.C., featuring key stakeholders and policymakers, including the Secretary of Education, Arne Duncan, to outline practices that support connected classrooms that respect and safeguard student privacy.